sergiudm/sergiudm.github.io/content/post/time_management/index.md

 **4. Review System**
 The system automatically generates daily, weekly and monthly reports based on your completed tasks and habits.
 You can specify where to save these reports in the configuration file.

+## The Principles

+Based on my experience, I summarized the following principles for making plans with this system:
+- Make each task as small and specific as possible (e.g., "Refine the introduction of the report" instead of "Work on the report").
+- Make it easy to see and adjust the plan.
+- Let an external partner to remind and nudge you.
+- Motivate yourself with visible progress.
+- Distinguish between tasks that must be done at a specific time and those that can be done anytime.
+For the former, the system should send notifications at the right time.
+- For tasks with `urgency > 7`, **kill it within before the next day**.

 # Conclusion